maricotagc/Java/README.md

 2. Classes/Methods Modifiers

 Access Modifiers
-* default: accessible by classes in the same package.
+* Default: accessible by classes in the same package.
+If none access level is specified, it will be the default.
-* public: accessible by any other class in any package.
+* Public: accessible by any other class in any package.
-* protected: accessible in the same package and subclasses.
+* Protected: accessible in the same package and subclasses.
-* private: accessible within the declared class.
+* Private: accessible within the declared class.

 Non-access Modifiers
 * final (class): prevents the class from being subclassed.